A Distance Covariance-based Estimator: The MDep Estimator

 \subsection{The dCov measure}

-\textcite{szekely2007measuring} introduces distance covariance (dCov) as a measure of dependence between two random variables of arbitrary dimensions.
-Let $ \varphi_{U,Z}(t,s)$ denote the joint characteristic function of $ [U, Z] $, and $ [\varphi_{U}(t), \varphi_{Z}(s)] $ denote their marginal characteristic functions.
-The distance covariance measure is defined below. \begin{definition} The distance covariance between random variables $ U $ and $ Z $ with finite first moments is the non-negative number $\mathcal{V}(U,Z)$ defined by
+It is instructive to briefly review the distance covariance (dCov) measure introduced by \textcite{szekely2007measuring}, which underpins the MDep objective function. \begin{definition} The square of the distance covariance between random variables $ \Upsilon $ and $ Z $ with finite first moments is defined by \textcite{szekely2007measuring} as